ecstatic-nobel/OSweep/README.md

 #### Usage
 **Feed Overview - Dashboard**
 Three of the dashboards below use lookup tables to store the data feed from the sources.
-This dasboard shows the current stats compared to the last seven (7) days.
+This dasboard shows the current stats compared to the previous day.

 ![Feed Overview](https://github.com/leunammejii/osweep/blob/master/static/assets/feed_overview_dashboard.png)